 Ever since he was a youngster recording everything he could find with his tape recorder, Mark Bush has been into sound.
 Among his own band members he was the man everyone knew would record the band’s music, and to this day he has every song recorded on a CD.
 With Yellow Brick Studio, Mark has become that indispensable “closer” for all of its LegacyVision Films.
 The man who during post-production will work on the movie’s final sound editing.
 His closer role was discovered as he was recruited to do the post audio work for Closing Costs and Before The After, and solidified with his outstanding work on The Landline Detective, Covid Release, Obake Neko, Where Are We Going, and particularly for So Close Shig, and The Curse Of Witness Protection, in which he contributed significantly to literally saving Shig (see “The Rescuers”), and finally completing Curse (see “Final Sound & Music Editing”).
-In addition to his sound editing skills, Mark is one of Hawaii’s finest actors who has acted in three LegacyVision Films (Closing Costs, The Curse Of Witness Protection, and Covid Release), along with another feature film, 20 Minutes, in which he played Larry, the doomsday prepper whose predictions of ultimate apocalypse eventually comes true.
+In addition to his sound editing skills, Mark is one of Hawaii’s finest actors who has acted in four LegacyVision Films (Closing Costs, The Curse Of Witness Protection, Covid Release, and Find Me, along with another feature film, 20 Minutes, in which he played Larry, the doomsday prepper whose predictions of ultimate apocalypse eventually comes true.
 Having a passing resemblance to the man himself, he also plays Ernest Artel Blood in the sports documentary, Prof Blood – Basketball’s First Great Coach.
 He has also appeared in a number of Honolulu stage productions where his roles have spanned an impressive range.
 He was Aman, the Ghost, and the Policeman in Water By The Spoonful, Owen in The Foreigner, Chris Keller in All My Sons, Tiresias in Antigone, Scrooge in A Christmas Carol, Feste the Jester in Twelfth Night, and Barnaby in Hello Dolly!
 He was also the sound engineer for The Legend of Ko`olau which was filmed live at the Doris Duke Theatre.
 When not “closeted” in his sound studio, you can find Mark driving around the island in the only electric 1973 green Porsche 914 in Hawaii, which he himself converted from gas.